Play3rZer0/PublicKeyVerification/README.md

 This project is an example of verifying a private key to a public address.
 This makes use of the React framework, Axios, ethereum-cryptography components among others.

-There are two components.
+There are two parts.
 The client and the server.

 Here are the installation steps.